 There is no doubt about it, Melin is going for a premium luxury brand presence.
 With that comes a hefty price tag, with most of their hats running around $60 and without much of a place for a sale rack.
 Some of the Beanie’s and deluxe “Hydro” version run even more, with prices as high as $80 for a single piece.
 Sure, if someone is in the know about high end gear this makes a perfect gift for them (Think: Father’s day, Birthday, etc.) but otherwise it can seem a bit over priced especially if you are not going to enjoy it in a situation that uses all the style and wicking features.

-The other feature on the hats that is entirely irrelevant is the hidden “besom” pocket in the lining.
+The other feature on the hats is the hidden “besom” pocket in the lining.
+So what is a besom pocket melin added?
 A besom pocket is a flapless pouch sewn into the lining and this one is sized for a small key or folded over bill.
 It is not big enough for comfortable for an actual key fob, credit card, or anything hard so its only functional use is for a small map or maybe a folded up $20.

 The pocket is also smushed against the forehead so it will get sweaty and humid, even if the lining is wicking material.
 At the same time, finding an extra $5 or $20 in a pocket is never a bad thing so sticking some cash in there just in case will not hurt.
 As long as the bill is folded over you can not tell that there is anything in there.

 Overall these high points mean that Melin lives up to most of its marketing claims, the short answer is Yes, they are wroth the money.
 You can swim in a Melin Hat and then proceed to wear it to lunch without worrying about how to transition between the two.
 The style makes them good for the golf course (a popular option now that the company sponsors big names like Phil “Lefty” Mickelson) and they have enough breathability to manage for something more intense like an ultramarathon.